maksimstw/AmygNet_SE_TDM/README.md

 # AmygNet SE TDM
 As one of the core technologies of deep learning, attention mechanism can effectively improve the accuracy and efficiency of the segmentation of image structures.
 I implemented squeeze and excitation network and top-down modulation to improve the small objects' segmentation ability of the AmygNet.
-AmygNet ability on amygdaloid body identification and segmentation in brain MRIs was improved
+AmygNet ability on amygdaloid body identification and segmentation in brain MRIs was improved.

 ## AmygNet SE
 ![amnetSE](demo_images/amgnetSE.png)